WildRose German Shorthaired Pointer

 In the nineteen eighties we first encountered the Dixieland’s Rusty line, and found the beginnings of the perfect Versatile, Family Hunting Companion.
 Since then through careful line breeding, painstaking selection amongst my own breedings, and carefully adding dogs from other lines developed what has become known as the WildRose German Shorthair.

-We generally plan litters for every spring, and fall.
+We generally plan litters for every spring and fall.
 We also try and have one litter or more available in late summer or early fall.
 Dogs at various levels of training, even house broken, are available from time to time.
-To see our German Shorthair puppies that are available, check out our Upcoming Litters for the Summer!
+To see our German Shorthair puppies that are available, check out our Upcoming Litters for the Winter!
 Give us a call at 940-889-4646.

 German Shorthair puppy prices start at $750.00 -$800.00 depending on the breeding, the only exception to this pricing policy is when we breed to an outside sire, A-I mating, or some other exceptional circumstance.